Bánh Xèo Recipe – Traditional Vietnamese Crispy Pancakes

 Bánh Xèo - Vietnamese sizzling crepes with shrimp, pork, and mung bean sprouts, served with fresh herbs and dipping sauce.

-Bánh Xèo – Vietnamese Sizzling Pancakes/Crepes
+Bánh Xèo – Vietnamese Sizzling Pancakes

 Homemade Banh Xeo